tunde1984/alx-low_level_programming/0x01-variables_if_else_while/README.md

-The is c variable readme file
+The is c variable readme file.